2022 World Mixed Doubles (snooker): Tournament Summary

 All matches in the round-robin phase were a best-of-four, with the first two matches played on 24 September.
 Ng and Trump won their opening frame against O'Sullivan and Evans, before Trump made a of 75 to take a 2–0 lead.
 They also won the third frame, with Ng making a before Evans made a break of 62 in the final frame.
 Speaking after the 3–1 win, Ng commented that her clearance in frame three had "huge pressure but luckily I handled it well".
 In the opening frame of the next match, Selby made the highest break of the event, a 134 against Robertson and Mink.
-Robertson made 64 in the next frame, but only won one frame as Selby made breaks of 40 and 64 to win 3–1.
+Robertson made 64 in the next frame, but Selby made further breaks of 40 and 64 to win 3–1.